What is the difference between Counselling and Psychotherapy?

 Prior to setting up Free to Be Counselling in Preston, I taught within High Schools for almost 2 decades.
 I’ve also had experience working within the Care and Charity sectors in a range of roles.

 I began training as a Counsellor in 2012.
 I’ve since completed my Post Graduate Diploma in Integrative Psychotherapy.
-I have gained considerable experience counselling clientswithin a range of different Voluntary Services in Preston and surrounding areas.
-I’ve also worked as a Mental Health and Wellbeing Advisor at a local University and currently combine Freelance Writing and Training on Wellbeing and Mental Health issues with Counselling and Psychotherapy.
-I’ve learnt a lot about myself and human relationships along the way.
+I have gained considerable experience counselling clients within a range of different Voluntary Services and in Preston and surrounding areas.
+I work part-time as a Mental Health Advisor and Counsellor at a local University, and as a Bereavement Counsellor.
+I produce bespoke training and content writing on Mental Health and Wellbeing topics.

 I’ve completed a wide range of further training, including: